Site Analysis

 Information regarding the infrastructure services and main utility service locations of a site are available on the property information memorandum (PIM) or land information memorandum (LIM).
 Local authority records such as building consent application documents and Code Compliance Certificates may provide additional information.

-Gas and power supply companies should have information about the location of underground services.
-If no information can be located but underground services are suspected, the site must be surveyed.
+Gas and power and telecommunications companies should have information about the location of underground services.